What factors are considered in reviewing applications?

 All MSTP students receive tuition remission throughout their education, a stipend and health insurance benefit.
 The stipend level is set by the Sackler School for all years of the program.
 More information about financial aid for MSTP students can be found here.

 Does funding come from NIH or from the school?

 Most students are funded by the MSTP grant from NIH at some points in the education.
 Additional funding is provided by the school.
 The source of funding does not affect the level of support.

 Complete individual health coverage through enrollment in an HMO is funded by the program for all years.

-Most students rent apartments in communities throughout the Boston area.
+Some dormitory rooms are available but most students rent apartments in communities throughout the Boston area.
 Transportation to the campus is facilitated by convenient subway and bus service.
-Parking near the campus is also available for $5.50 per day.
+Parking near the campus is also available for a fee.

 The time required depends on the individual.
 The average MSTP student takes 7 to 8 years to complete the program.

-Our major academic clinical affiliates are Tufts Medical Center, Bay State Medical Center, Caritas St Elizabeth's Hospital, Faulkner Hospital, the Lahey Clinic, Maine Medical Center, and Newton-Wellesley Hospital.
+Our major academic clinical affiliates are Tufts Medical Center, Caritas St Elizabeth's Hospital, Faulkner Hospital, the Lahey Clinic, Maine Medical Center, and Newton-Wellesley Hospital.

 What fields of study are available for PhD research?